rdmorganiser/rdmorganiser.github.io/en/Docu_User.md

 * [question overview]({{ site.baseurl }}/docs/RDMO-Fragenkatalog_nummeriert_201911.pdf)

 <b>The XML file of the generic questionnaire can be found here:</b>
 * [GitHub/rdmo-catalog](https://github.com/rdmorganiser/rdmo-catalog).
-Alle Fragenkataloge sind mit einer CC0-Lizenz veröffentlicht.
+All questionnaires are available with a CC0 license.

 ## Videos